Decet (Enescu): Modérément – Vivement

-Allégrement, mais pas trop vif
+Allègrement, mais pas trop vif

 The finale, by its carefree quality and specific expressive elements, contributes significantly to the divertimento character of the work.
 At the same time, its structure is "one of the strangest sonata forms one might encounter and includes some of the most virtuosic contrapuntal textures in the whole piece".

 The exposition is straightforward enough.
 A first theme in the tonic key of D major is built of a chain of motives offering rich opportunities for development.
 The continuation of this theme involves a modal shift to the Lydian mode over the same tonic, a procedure recalling the cheerful middle-section tune from the second movement.
 The second thematic group consists of three component parts, the second of which is taken over literally from the eighth bar of the first theme.
 The third portion, derived as a transformation of a rhythmic cell from the first theme's fourth bar, becomes the main idea of this second theme group.
 The exposition concludes with a rather anonymous, short transitional idea in dotted rhythms, which will never recur.
 After an exposition lasting some 79 bars, the following development section is extraordinarily brief at only 18 bars—a sort of "mini development" based entirely on the second and third motifs of the second theme.

 The recapitulation then begins forcefully with three statements of the first theme in the tonic key of D major.
 The third statement introduces a rhythmic variant in triplets, followed by an unexpected modulation via the transitional key of B♭ major into the distant key of E♭ major where the unison horns launch a "heroic appeal" which is then repeated a major third higher and, finally back in the home key of D major.
 At this point, the appearance is that of a developmental episode (about the same length as the "mini development") interrupting the recapitulation, but after the apparent return to the business of recapitulation, Enescu then begins the true development, lasting about fifty-five bars and involving both of the main themes in the most complex counterpoint of the entire Decet, thereby shifting the moment of maximum dramatic interest to near the end of the composition.
 The coda following rehearsal number 41 includes a remarkable series of nineteen fourths ascending in several waves played in unison or octaves in various instrumental combinations.
 These bear a striking resemblance to the main theme of Arnold Schoenberg's First Chamber Symphony, composed in the same year but not performed until 8 February 1907.